 An ISO 9001 certification can be a game-changer for your company.
 This quality certification opens the door for you to be able to sell your product to new customers in new markets — in fact, some customers will only purchase from you if you have it.

 It's time to stop letting your competitors dominate your market.
-According to ISO Survey 2018, there are 878,661 organizations with valid ISO 9001 quality management system certificates operating over 1 million certified sites.
+Over 2 million companies across the planet are certified to ISO 9001.
 If you're not certified, you're missing out.

 Before you can start down the path to ISO 9001 certification, you will need to identify a champion in your organization that can sell the idea to your internal leadership team.

 The story is all too common.
 An engaged employee has a vague notion of the importance of getting ISO 9001 certified but doesn't grasp the requirements and benefits enough to be able to pitch it effectively to other members of the organization.
 And the initiative falls flat.